Depolarization of echo chambers by random dynamical nudge: Conclusion

 \section{Conclusion}

-In this paper, we used an opinion dynamics model that gives rise to echo chambers in order to study the effect of a random input from the network on itself.
+In this paper, we used an opinion dynamics model that gives rise to echo chambers to study the effect of a random input from the network on itself.
 Motivated by the idea of the effect of nudges, we added a random dynamical nudge (RDN) as input from the network to each agent.
-Our results show that RDN is effective in disallowing the formation of echo chambers by exposing agents to diverse views and counteracting the selective exposure of users.
-Additionally, we show that this approach is effective in depolarizing networks that have already formed echo chambers.
+Our results show that the RDN is an effective tool to stop the formation of echo chambers - or disband echo chambers already formed - by exposing agents to diverse views and counteracting the selective exposure of users.
 Thus, the RDN appears to be a robust and reliable method for addressing echo chambers.

 Beyond the methodological contribution, the systems modeled in this paper reflect a polarized online environment that has become increasingly common.
-We believe that RDN is a possible, and viable, solution that can encourage dialogue and, ultimately, strengthen democratic deliberation in social media.
-In the future, we hope to design real-life experiments either in person or in online social networks to verify the findings of this paper.
+We believe that the RDN is a possible and viable solution that can encourage dialogue and, ultimately, strengthen democratic deliberation in social media.
+In the future, we hope to design real-life experiments either in-person or in online social networks to verify the findings of this paper.